 What is HIPAA?

-For most of us, we have healthcare data stored in systems or at a health plan or provider.
+For most of us, we have healthcare data stored in systems at a health plan or provider.
 Complying with and implementing the privacy and security rules ensures that individuals’ healthcare data is not used or disclosed (intentionally or accidentally) to persons or agencies that have no reason to see your healthcare data, without permission.

 What has Summit DD done to comply with HIPAA?